Back To Top

 Shreveport, Louisiana

-Compare costs, reviews, insurance, amenities, and treatments for 4 inpatient, 19 outpatient, and 5 detox centers to find the best drug and alcohol rehab center for you in and near Shreveport, LA.
-Filter for 2026's top accredited, free, and luxury addiction treatment programs.
+Compare accepted insurance, cost, reviews, amenities, and Trust Score across 21 drug and alcohol rehab centers in or near Shreveport, LA.
+Our independent research team evaluated facilities offering inpatient, outpatient, detox, and luxury programs.
+Advertiser payment never influences Trust Score.
 If you’re trying to find the best fit for your needs in Shreveport, you’ll also find medications for addiction treatment (MAT) and psychiatric stabilization.
 Same-day detox or residential programs can be limited, especially for teens or long-term residential programs.
 Most private insurance plans are accepted, and if you don’t have insurance, there are free or very low-cost programs available.
 If you want culturally specific, specialized, or luxury residential programs, the best option may be to look beyond Shreveport.
 Learn more about how to choose the best treatment option.

 In Crisis?